Victims' Rights: Overview

 What is restitution?

-Restitution may include repayment of medical bills, counseling expenses, loss of earnings and replacement of stolen or damaged property.
+Restitution may include repayment of medical bills, counseling expenses, loss of earnings, replacement of stolen or damaged property, and expenses related to the crime such as changing locks.

 How do I get restitution?